cyberbotics/webots/docs/guide/web-simulation.md

 * `showPlay`: specify if the play button must be displayed on the toolbar.
 Must be called before connect.
 The play button is displayed by default.
 * `showReload `: specify if the reload button must be displayed on the toolbar.
 Must be called before connect.
 The reload button is hidden by default.
 * `showReset`: specify if the reset button must be displayed on the toolbar.
 Must be called before connect.
 The reset button is displayed by default.
-* `showRobotWindow`: specify if the robot windows button must be displayed on the toolbar.
+* `showRobotWindow`: specify if the robot window button must be displayed on the toolbar.
 Must be called before connect.
 The robot windows button is displayed by default.
 * `showStep`: specify if the step button must be displayed on the toolbar.
 Must be called before connect.
 The step button is displayed by default.
 * `showQuit`: specify if the quit button must be displayed on the toolbar.
 Must be called before connect.
 The quit button is displayed by default.